giuliamonopoli/deepvalve-paper/docs/training.md

-# Training & Evaluating the DeepValve Model
+# Training & Evaluating  DeepValve

 This page explains how to train and evaluate the DeepValve models (regression and segmentation).